amatino-code/amatino-js/readme.md

 );
 ````

-Request may then be made like so:
+Requests may then be made like so:

 ````javascript
 let _ = amatinoAlpha.request(